brock-ricker/fantasy_football/README.md

 **SO...
 Who Should I Start?!**

-At this point, I think its important to consider the purpose of this model: to decide which players to start.
-The true test of whether or not this model is useful, is its ability to predict a players chance of producing a "good" starting score.
+At this point, I think it's important to consider the purpose of this model: to decide which players to start.
+The true test of whether or not this model is useful, is its ability to predict a player's chance of producing a "good" starting score.
 Lets explore this using the score threshold defined above: a "good" score is defined as: a score >= the median score for starters at that position.
 Lets see what that looks like on our score vs. prediction graphs:

 ![image](https://user-images.githubusercontent.com/99829862/178125864-e816fddc-9352-4cb9-b981-90dec9aed9e8.png)